Affiliate links help us produce good content. Learn more.

 Normally I’d look at the Avast VPN vs CyberGhost speeds through our VPN speed test, but the former is not implemented there yet.
 For now, manual tests with the Ookla speed testing tool will do.
 I’ll compare CyberGhost’s WireGuard protocol vs Avast SecureLine VPNs OpenVPN protocol.
 The base download speed is 294 Mbps, and the upload speed is 316 Mbps.

-Avast SecureLine VPNCyberGhost
+Avast SecureLine VPN CyberGhost

 USA